 Shore Power Frequently Asked Questions can be found here.

-The Port is nearing completion of more than $185 million worth of dockside power hookups, ahead of a state deadline.
-Beginning Jan.
-1, 2014, California will mandate that at least half of all container ships run on shore-side electricity at berth.
+The Port has completed more than $185 million worth of dockside power hookups and other infrastructure to facilitate shore power.
+On Jan.
+1, 2014, California mandated that at least half of all container ships run on shore-side electricity at berth.
 Carriers are subject to an additional requirement: Each fleet must reduce its total emissions by 50 percent.

-Higher compliance rates will be phased in over the next six years.
+Higher compliance rates are being phased in over six years.
 The rule affects fleets calling at the ports of Long Beach, Los Angeles, San Diego, Oakland, San Francisco and Hueneme and applies to all operators.

 For more information on the state mandate, visit the California Air Resources Board shore power page.

 Ahead of the curve